vatnz-dev/sops/docs/enroute/BAY.md

 ## Airspace

-BAY covers all aircraft within the lateral bounds as found below.
-The lower limit for `A065`, except surrounding NZTG and NZRO, where it drops to `A035`.
+BAY covers all airspace within the lateral bounds as found below.
+The lower limit is `A065`, except surrounding NZTG and NZRO, where it drops to `A035`.

 When HN TMA is offline, BAY automatically inherits and assumes all responsibility for that sector up to the lower limit of RAN airspace, which is `A110`.